 The sweetbay magnolia in front of the black pine in the southeast triangle in June, looking west

-Evergreen in Philadelphia (Zone 7: see below) but can be deciduous further north
+Sometimes evergreen in Philadelphia (Zone 7: see below) but can be deciduous further north.
+Ours is deciduous.

-These buds will bring forth red fruit, as seen below, which itself will be quickly eaten by animals.
+These fruits will ripen to red, as seen below, and will be quickly eaten by animals.

 Philadelphia is in Zone 7.